 How Long Do I Have to Sue Someone for Property Damage in Florida?

-Under Florida Statutes § 95.11, you have up to four years to sue for property damage.
+Under Florida Statutes § 95.11, you have up to four years to sue for compensation for property damage.
 However, some cases could have more than one applicable deadline.
-For example, this statute also provides two years for filing a lawsuit based on someone else’s negligence.
 Your attorney can help you understand which deadline applies in your case.

 If you want to file a claim with your insurance provider, you likely have less time.
-While your policy probably includes a limited time to notify your insurer of the damage, Florida law gives you longer.
+While your policy probably includes a limited time to notify your insurer of the damage, Florida law gives you longer to file a claim.
 Under Florida Statutes § 627.70132, you have up to a year to file your insurance claim.
 This clock begins ticking the day the damage occurs, such as the day a hurricane makes landfall.

 If your insurance company acts in bad faith and you must sue them, a different statute of limitations applies.
 You can sue your insurer for failing to pay your valid claim under Florida Statutes § 624.1551.